 In a chemistry laboratory it is mandatory to wear:

-- A cotton lab coat with pressure buttons
+- A cotton lab coat with pressure buttons.

 - Safety glasses (safety glasses adapted to your eyesight paid by the EPFL)

-- Protective gloves adapted to your work (for ex. hot or cold) and to the chemical you are working with
+- Protective gloves adapted to your work (for ex. hot or cold) and to the chemical you are working with.

-- Long trousers to protect your legs from spills
+- Long trousers to protect your legs from spills.

-- Closed shoes adapted to lab work (flip-flops, ballerinas or high heels are not allowed)
+- Closed shoes adapted to lab work (flip-flops, ballerinas or high heels are not allowed).

-- Attach your hair if needed
+- Attach your hair.

 The PPE must be adapted to your work.
 Various PPE is available in the campus shops or the online shop.